dmytrokabluchii/Exam1/Bhromaon_website/README.md

 Technologies used: HTML, SCSS , jQuery.

-One of my first work made while studying at Beetroot Academy.
+One of my first work made while studying at Beetroot Academy (11.2021).